Abigail Saguy

 Research

-This book project extends research that I conducted with Juliet A. Williams and generous support from the National Science Foundation Program in Law and Social Science.
-We published our findings about how gender neutrality has been discussed in the news media, in 2019 in Signs; about how U.S. courts have defined gender neutrality, in 2020 in Law & Society Review (with Mallory E. Rees); and about how people are using singular they to resist and redo aspects of the prevailing gender structure, in 2021 in Gender & Society.
-In 2023, I published an article examining how activists conceptualize the promises and pitfalls of gender-neutral identity documents in Social Problems.
+This book project extends research that I conducted with Juliet A. Williams and Mallory E. Rees and generous support from the National Science Foundation Program in Law and Social Science.
+In 2019, I published an article in Signs (with Williams) about how the concept of gender neutrality has been discussed in the news media.
+In 2020, I published an article in Law & Society Review (with Williams and Rees) about how U.S. courts have defined gender neutrality.
+In 2021 and 2023, I published articles (with Williams) about how people are using singular they to resist and redo aspects of the prevailing gender structure and how activists conceptualize the promises and pitfalls of gender-neutral identity documents, in Gender & Society and Social Problems, respectively.
+Finally, in 2024, I published an article (with Rees) in Social Forces about convergence and divergence in parenting ideologies, with regards to gender, on the political right and left.

 My previous book, Come Out, Come Out, Whoever You Are (2020, Oxford), examined how and why people “come out” as specific kinds of people.
 It examined the political goals this accomplishes and how the term’s origins in the gay rights movement inform what it means to come out as, say, fat, undocumented, as Mormon fundamentalist polygamist, or as a victim of sexual abuse.
 It showed that identity-based movements seek to cast off negative stereotypes and internalized shame.
 Sometimes this involved reclaiming stigmatized terms such as black, queer, or fat.
 Other times, groups try to destigmatize and reframe issues by employing new terms, such as undocumented, DREAMers, or plural-marriage-families.
 In both instances, people counter stigma and discrimination and pursue a human need to have their authentic self publicly recognized and valued.